reshufflehq/reshuffle-aws-connectors/doc/AWSLambdaConnector.md

 )
 ```

-Create a new Lambda function with the given `functionName` to by setitng up
+Create a new Lambda function with the given `functionName` to by setting up
 files in a folder.
 The `folderHandler` object receives a single `folder`
 object that provides the following methods: